auth0/docs/articles/native-platforms/android/09-mfa.md

 First, follow [this link](${uiURL}/#/multifactor).
 Then, turn the switch on for **Google Authenticator**, under the *Choose a Provider* section.

 > There are two other MFA providers that you can choose: Guardian and Duo.
-Just have in mind that Guardian isn't available yet for the Lock-Android framework.
+Just have in mind that they rork only in web based auth which is social & enterprise.

 Then, you have to specify on which clients you want to enable MFA; you accomplish this by editing the snippet that appears below, replacing the placeholder with your actual client ids.